bwinnacott/Deduper/README.md

 SAM file, all PCR duplicates are removed so that only a single copy of each read is retained (default is first read encountered).
 Currently, the tool only accepts single-end, uniquely mapped reads as input.
-Additionally, a separate file containing a list of known UMIs is required to confirm the identity of duplicate reads.
+Additionally, a separate file containing a list of known UMIs is required to confirm the identity of duplicate reads (see *STL96.txt* for an example format).

 The program utilizes ```samtools``` to produce an intermediate SAM file sorted by mapping position, which is then broken up into subsequent temporary files by chromosome.
 Sets of reads mapped to